haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 The standard library should use regular PVP versioning.

 In solving the immediate problem this way, we also solve the meta problem.
-Using off-the-shelf definitions gives us a shared language reinforced by practice in the rest of the Haskell ecosystem. [#ubiquitous-language]_
+Using off-the-shelf definitions gives us a shared language reinforced by practice in the rest of the Haskell ecosystem.

 Prior Art and Related Efforts
 -----------------------------